mbmccormick/hamachi-pogoplug/README.md

 # hamachi-pogoplug

-Install Hamachi VPN on the PogoPlug USB Device.
+Install Hamachi VPN on the PogoPlug USB device.

 ## Requirements